St0wy/StowyPhysicsEngine/README.md

 cmake --build .\build\
 ```

+When building in Debug mode, you need to rename `freetyped.dll` to `freetype.dll` in the folder where `Demo.exe` is located.
+I don't know why this is necessary, but I guess it's a problem with my CMake setup with SFML.

 ## Dependencies

 The physics engine doesn't have any dependencies, and can be built alone as a library.